Ishaan1402/bridge-crack-detection/README.md

 | [U-Net](src/models/unet.py) | **0.823** | **0.586** | **0.68** | **0.52** |

 The Random Forest baseline is noisy and is notoriously prone to false positives due to the gridded nature of it's inference (7.3% precision).
 U-Net is the usable model (+5× Dice/F1 vs baseline).
+See the [evaluation grid](#test-set-evaluation) above for side-by-side predictions.

 ---